Gary Trent Jr.'s 33 points leads Raptors to third straight win

 Bam Adebayo had a double-double in the losing effort for Miami (32-20), with 32 points and 11 rebounds.

-The last time these two sides met was last Saturday, triple overtime thriller that saw the Raptors come away with a 130-124 victory as Trent scored 33 points in the victory.
+These two sides last met Saturday, a triple overtime thriller that saw the Raptors come away with a 130-124 victory as Trent scored 33 points in the victory.

 Trent, who shot 11-for-20 from the field, entered Tuesday’s contest on a four-game streak of scoring at least 30 points in a game.
 He extended it to five on Tuesday, joining DeMar DeRozan as the only other Raptor to do so.